 One solution would be to mix in political contracts with sports, like they do at Betfair, or with financial markets, as Intrade tried to do at one point. (“Will the Dow close above x?”)
 But regulators in the US are not about to allow either of those things.
 Even these political markets require an exemption from the CFTC to operate.

-What they’re doing instead at PredictIt is creating lots of arbitrary questions to bet on, so there’s always something new and always something settling soon — like the exact poll average on some date:
+What they’re doing instead at PredictIt is creating lots of arbitrary questions to bet on, so there’s always something new and always something settling soon — like the exact poll average on some random date:

 There’s not much trading volume on these questions, because, not to put too fine a point on it, no one cares about them.
 All you’ve got are the would-be bookies trading with each other.